Srija616/translatePoshanTracker/README.md

  ```sh
    bash script.sh
    ```
  Note: After cloning indicTrans, please add __init__.py file in the indicTrans directory.
-Also change the import statement in indicTrans\inference\engine.py: from  ```inference.custom_interactive import Translator``` to ```from indicTrans.inference.custom_interactive import Translator```
+Also change the import statement in indicTrans\inference\engine.py:   ```from inference.custom_interactive import Translator``` to ```from indicTrans.inference.custom_interactive import Translator```

 <!-- Task 1 -->
 ## Task 1 - Downloading the data

 After installing the requirements, run the **web_scraper.py** file.
 The web_scraper.py module extracts data from [PoshanTracker] (https://www.poshantracker.in/) and its internally linked webpages.

 The extracted data is divided into three sets:
-1. Data stored in raw_data - it consists of csv files in the format en-indiclang. raw_data is cleaned manually (or with a small script - **align.py**) to align the data.
+1. **raw_data** - it consists of **bilingual** csv files in the format en-indiclang. raw_data is cleaned manually (or with a small script - **align.py**) to align the data.
 Using **cleaning.py**, the data is finally processed in Task 2 to remove duplicates and data from other languages (especially separating English data from Indic data) </br>
-Languages: ['bn', 'gu', 'hi', 'kn', 'ml', 'mr', 'or', 'pa', 'ta', 'te']
+Languages: ['bn', 'gu', 'hi', 'kn', 'ml', 'mr', 'or', 'pa', 'ta', 'te'] i.e. [Bengali, Gujarati, Hindi, Kannada, Malayalam, Marathi, Odia, Panjabi, Tamil, Telugu]
-2. **unsupported_clean**: For languages that are not supported by fasttext-langdetect, data is cleaned to remove duplicates, English text and text with less than 2 characters.</br>
+2. **unsupported_clean**: For languages that are not supported by fasttext-langdetect, **monolingual data** is cleaned to remove duplicates, English text and text with less than 2 characters.</br>
-Languages: ['as', 'ne', 'doi', 'kok', 'sd', 'brx', 'mai', 'mni', 'sat', 'ur', 'ks']
+Languages: ['as', 'ne', 'doi', 'kok', 'sd', 'brx', 'mai', 'mni', 'sat', 'ur', 'ks'] i.e. [Assamese, Nepali, Dogri, Konkani, Sindhi, Bodo, Maithili, Manipuri, Santhali, Urdu, Kashmiri]
-3. **supported_clean**: For languages supported by fasttext-langdetect and also in the common_supported languages (i.e. translation is supported by both indicTrans and Helsinki), monolingual cleaned data is added here. </br>
+3. **supported_clean**: For languages supported by fasttext-langdetect and also in the common_supported languages (i.e. translation is supported by both indicTrans and Helsinki), **monolingual** cleaned data is added here. </br>
-Languages: ['bn', 'gu', 'hi', 'kn', 'ml', 'mr', 'or', 'pa', 'ta', 'te', 'en']
+Languages: ['bn', 'gu', 'hi', 'kn', 'ml', 'mr', 'or', 'pa', 'ta', 'te', 'en'] i.e. [Bengali, Gujarati, Hindi, Kannada, Malayalam, Marathi, Odia, Panjabi, Tamil, Telugu, English]

 <!-- Task 2 -->
 ## Task 2 - Preprocessing data
-Input directory: **raw_data_new**  (It contains the output of Task 1 post processing) Output directory: **raw_data_new**
+Input directory: **raw_data**  (It contains the output of Task 1 which is in turn processed semi-automated using align.py) Output directory: **raw_data_new**
 After aligning the text in **raw_data**, clean the text using **cleaning.py**

-Aligning the text requires some manual effort because the data gets misaligned by a row or two and each language's data needs to be assessed manually to decide the indexes which need to be shifted up or below to align the English - Indic text.
+Aligning the text requires some manual effort because the data gets misaligned by a row or two and each language's data needs to be assessed manually to decide the indexes which need to be shifted to align the English - Indic text.
 Once this is done with the help of **align.py**, the following two steps can be taken:

 1. Cleaning - Remove duplicates, remove data from other languages, remove data that is numeric or of length less than 2 characters.
-2. Language detection - Done only for languages supported by fasttext-langdetect.
+2. Language detection - Done for all languages irrespective of support with the **fasttext-langdetect** library.
+**NOTE:** As evident, low resource languages that share script or word similarities with a high resource language, example, Maithili and Sindhi with Hindi or Konkani with Marathi, Manipuri with Bengali are detected as the high resource language.
+It is important to note that the library officially supports Sindhi and Maithili, yet fail to detect them correctly, even though complete data was provided for detection.

 |Language - original | Language - Detected |
 |----| ------------- |